msahinn21/pokemon-capybara-simulator/README.md

 - **Event System**: Configure various event types like battles, treasures, shops, and random encounters
 - **Battle Simulation**: Turn-based battle system with party mechanics (up to 3v3)
 - **Progression System**: Pokemon catching, leveling up, and evolution mechanics
+- **Real Player Time Estimation**: Calculates how long a real player would take to complete the game (each in-game day = 2 seconds of real player time)
 - **Detailed Analytics**: Comprehensive stats and metrics about gameplay progression
 - **Data Export**: Export simulation results to Excel for further analysis